Link Search Menu Expand Document

 L7 SD1

 A note on resetting the boards: the communication between the devices is set up such they use the sequence diagram above as an initialization step.
 To re-run and test code after you’ve made changes, it will be necessary to reset both devices so that they can perform the initialization.
-Sometimes, resetting (especially on the roam device) will prevent the BLE module from starting up again – see the pinned Ed post for details.
-The stencil code triggers a hard reset of the ESP module if this happens, which might cause the device to temporarily lose serial connection with your computer.
-If this happens, close just the serial monitor (not the whole IDE!), check the port via the Tools menu, re-open the serial monitor, and send any character to get out of the setup loop that waits for serial communication.
+Remember to re-establish connection with the serial monitor as described above.

-3. Find the “TODO” annotations in home_ble.ino.
+3. The following sequence diagram runs after the initial pairing (once the home device has received a monster from its local roam device).
+The home device wants to advertise that it has a monster available for any remote roam devices to connect.
+Find the “TODO” annotations in home_ble.ino.
 Implement the steps of the following sequence diagram.
 Note that similar steps exist in the first sequence diagram, so you would have found example uses of almost all of the relevant BLE functions as you read through the code we gave you.
 To set the value of a characteristic, you can use writeValue, e.g. outboxKey.writeValue.
-You will also have to change the properties of the outboxKey characteristic to match your prelab.
+You will also have to change the properties of the outboxKey characteristic (at the top of home_ble.ino) to match your prelab.

 L7 SD2

-One way to test that the initialization worked is to wait for the home device to initialize and then use your phone to check for available bluetooth devices.
+One way to test that the initialization worked is to wait for the home device to initialize and then use your phone to check for available Bluetooth devices (if you are in the lab room, remember to turn off your phone Bluetooth again if possible).
 You can also initialize both devices, and then upload the ArduinoBLE -> Central -> PeripheralExplorer example to the board that was running the roam code.
-This code will display the names of all of the devices it has found on the Serial monitor as well as their advertised characteristics.
+This code will display the names of all of the devices it has found on the serial monitor as well as their advertised characteristics.
 Once you have your home device initialized, get checked off by a TA!
+Steps c and d can get checked off at the same time, so start on the next step while you’re waiting.

-4. Implement the functionality of the local roam device in the function scanForMonsters in roam_ble.ino, according to the third sequence diagram.
+4. Implement the functionality of the local roam device in the function scanForMonsters in roam_ble.ino, according to the third sequence diagram from the prelab (refer to your answers to remind yourself what role A, B, and C are playing).
 Notice that you don’t have to write any code for the home device for this step, since the functionality to check the inbox and store the monster is the same as in step 3a.

 L7 SD3